cloud-gov/redis-connect-to-backend/README.md

 Benefits:

 * Traffic between a frontend application and a backend service running on a separate container are fully encrypted using SSL.
 * No need to create or manage network policies.
-All communications between the frontend and backend app happen through Redis.
+All communications between the frontend and backend app happens through Redis.

 Drawbacks: